-New York based artist platform MiA („Make it Active“) Collective Art isa dedicated to connetcting artists via media.
-During the ongoing Corona pandemic, the network became a way to cope with the crisis for involved artists.
+New York and Beijing based artist platform MiA („Make it Active“) Collective Art is dedicated to connecting artists via media.
+During the ongoing COVID-19 pandemic, the network contributed to cope with the crisis for the artists involved.
 Curator Uta Rahman-Steinert from the Museum für Asiatische Kunst talked to the project’s initiators, Grace Noh and Yichen Zhou.

 Text and interview: Uta Rahman-Steinert